openstack-archive/fuel-plugin-vmware-dvs/docs/user_guide/using_neutron.rst

 -----------------------------------------------------------

 Once you deploy an OpenStack environment with VMware DVS plugin, you can start using Neutron for networking.
-When neutron creates a new network it doesn't affect any VDS until a port in that network would attached to VM, that launched on a corresponding Cluster.
+When Neutron creates a new network, it does not affect any VDS until a port in that network is attached to a VM launched on a corresponding environment.

 **DVS security groups**